 There are many reasons for seeking an expungement, whether to find a job, get a better job, obtain grant money, apply to college, and even to receive public assistance.
-Although prospective employers are only allowed to ask if you have been convicted of a felony, (an offense punishable by a year or more in prison), they can ask you to provide them with a criminal background history or pay for such a report.
+Although prospective employers are only allowed to ask if you have been convicted of a felony, (defined as an offense punishable by a year or more in prison), they can ask you to provide them with a criminal background history or pay for such a report.
 Criminal background checks typically show all criminal convictions, including misdemeanor convictions.
-In addition, employers can obtain an Internet criminal background report (ICHAT) for about $12 without your permission (Michigan Criminal History Access (ICHAT) accessible at this link: Michigan Criminal History Access).
+In addition, employers can obtain an Internet criminal background report (ICHAT) for about $10 without your permission (Michigan Criminal History Access (ICHAT) accessible at this link: Michigan Criminal History Access).

 Removing an indiscretion from years back is a very good idea.
 We have seen cases where a criminal conviction for disturbing the peace or public intoxication thirty years ago has kept eligible applicants from getting jobs.
 In a competitive job market, a background check is a great way to weed through a thick stack of applications.
 In addition, removing a felony conviction can point you on the path to restore your Second Amendment gun ownership rights.

 Apartments may refuse to rent to those with domestic violence convictions.

 The law allows you to expunge one non-violent felony OR two misdemeanor convictions.
 If you have more than this amount, you can never remove any of them – ever.

 Felony Expungement.
 To be eligible to expunge a felony conviction, you must meet these criteria: